cjdelisle/cjdns/doc/Whitepaper.md

 instructing Bob's switch to send to Charlie and so on.

-NOTE: Spaces between bits are for illustration only, Route Labels have no boundry markers between Directors and switches cannot know how many bits a Director uses unless that Director is their own.
+NOTE: Spaces between bits are for illustration only, Route Labels have no boundary markers between Directors and switches cannot know how many bits a Director uses unless that Director is their own.

 Alice's original Route Label, before entering her switch: